dev-academy-programme/orientation---Archived/best-practices/README.md

 # Best practices for success

-The **Phase 0** material is organized into a series of nine "sprints", each approximately 25hrs in length for the typical student.
-You can move faster or slower, but after the first couple of sprints you'll have a good idea of your pace.
+The **Phase 0** material is organized into a series of nine "sprints", each approximately 25hrs in length for the typical student.You can move faster or slower, but after the first couple of sprints you'll have a good idea of your pace.

 ## Synopsis

 1. Review the objectives for the sprint
 2. Skim the material
-3. Create a plan of attack
+3. Create a plan
 4. Work through the material
 5. If you get stuck, move on
 6. Take notes!